Skip to content

 Additionally, these conditions cause greater stresses, more heat, and more opportunity for abrasives to enter the sealing system.

-While mechanical seals are designed to handle a range of motions and conditions, they are just one machinery component in a larger system.
+While mechanical seals are designed to handle a range of motions and conditions, they are just one machinery component in a more extensive system.
 Understanding the basics of mechanical seals and how they may be adapted for different application requirements is critical when choosing the best seal for the application and ensuring optimal overall system reliability.

 Mechanical Seal Failure

 Mechanical seals prevent pumps from leaking by containing the pressure of the pumping process.
 They withstand the friction caused by the pump shaft rotating.
-This results in less wasted product, more cost savings, and less clean up.
+This results in less wasted product, more cost savings, and less cleanup.

 Share this: